SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/host-process-metrics.md

 ---
 id: host-process-metrics
 title: Host and Process Metrics
-description: The Sumo Logic App for Host and Process Metrics allows you to monitor the performance and resource utilization of hosts and processes that your mission critical applications depend upon.
+description: The Sumo Logic app for Host and Process Metrics allows you to monitor the performance and resource utilization of hosts and processes that your mission critical applications depend upon.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/hosts-operating-systems/hostAndProcessMetrics.png')} alt="Thumbnail icon" width="75"/>

-The Sumo Logic App for Host and Process Metrics allows you to monitor the performance and resource utilization of hosts and processes that your mission critical applications are dependent upon.
+The Sumo Logic app for Host and Process Metrics allows you to monitor the performance and resource utilization of hosts and processes that your mission critical applications are dependent upon.
 Preconfigured dashboards provide insight into CPU, memory, network, file descriptors, page faults, and TCP connectors.
 This app uses Telegraf, an open-source, plugin-based collector for the collection of both host and process metrics data.

 This app uses Telegraf and associated input plugins to collect both host and process metrics.
 To use the installed collector to collect and analyze host metrics, please see the [Host Metrics app](/docs/integrations/hosts-operating-systems/host-metrics).

 This app has been validated on Linux(Ubuntu 20.04.2 LTS) and  Windows (Microsoft Windows Server 2019) and higher using Telegraf 1.18.2.
 This app is not recommended in Kubernetes environments; instead please use the [Kubernetes app](/docs/integrations/containers-orchestration/kubernetes).

-## Collecting Metrics for Host and Processes
+## Collecting metrics for Host and Processes

 We use the Telegraf agent for Host and Process metrics collection.
 Telegraf runs on the same system and uses the input plugins to obtain host and process metrics, and the Sumo Logic output plugin to send the metrics to Sumo Logic.